Sea of Galilee Overview

 14. Jesus restored Peter to ministry here.

-15. Thirty-four times in the Gospels it’s mentioned that multitudes of people followed Jesus.
+15. The Gospels mention multitudes of people following Jesus thirty-four times.
 These great crowds could have easily reached 15,000 or more in size.

 Matthew 4:23–25: And he went throughout all Galilee, teaching in their synagogues and proclaiming the gospel of the kingdom and healing every disease and every affliction among the people.
 24 So his fame spread throughout all Syria, and they brought him all the sick, those afflicted with various diseases and pains, those oppressed by demons, those having seizures, and paralytics, and he healed them.
 25 And great crowds followed him from Galilee and the Decapolis, and from Jerusalem and Judea, and from beyond the Jordan.